Train protection system: Radio-based

 Prior to the development of a standard train protection system in Europe, there were several incompatible systems in use.
 Locomotives that crossed national borders had to be equipped with multiple systems.
 In cases where this was impossible or impractical, the locomotives themselves had to be changed.
 To overcome these problems, the European Train Control System standard was developed.
 It offers different levels of functionality, ranging from simple to complex.
 This model allows adopters to meet the cost and performance requirements of disparate solutions, from the smallest to the largest.
 The European system has been in operation since 2002 and uses GSM digital radio with continuous connectivity.

 Cab signaling

 The newer systems use cab signalling, where the trains constantly receive information regarding their relative positions to other trains.
 The computer shows the driver how fast they may drive, instead of them relying on exterior signals.
 Systems of this kind are in common use in France, Germany and Japan, where the high speeds of the trains made it impossible for the train driver to read exterior signals, and distances between distant and home signals are too short for the train to brake.

-These systems are usually far more than automatic train protection systems; not only do they prevent accidents, they also actively support the train driver and detect blind spots around trains.
+These systems are usually far more complex than automatic train protection systems; not only do they prevent accidents, they also actively support the train driver and detect blind spots around trains.
 Some systems are able to drive the train nearly automatically.